-Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari dialect
+Expressions in Italian dialects Neapolitan Sicilian Sardinian Bari cartoon

 Italian dialects

-Now, these dialects aren’t written languages, but they’re the lifeblood of informal conversations between folks from the same city.
-And sometimes, it can get a little confusing.
-If you’re from Milan and visit Naples, you might need a translator to understand what’s going on.
+Guess what?
+They’re speaking in another language!
+These dialects do not have a written form but are the lifeblood of informal conversations between folks from the same city.
+And sometimes, it can get a little confusing (even for Italians).
+If somebody from Milan visits Naples, he might need a translator to understand.

 But let’s pause here for a second.
 Oh boy, do we love a good debate in Italy!
 And this one’s been heating up for years.
 On one side, we’ve got the folks who love calling regional languages “dialects.”
-And on the other side, we’ve got the scholars who say, “No way, Jose!”
+And we’ve got the scholars who say, “No way, Jose!”

-Now, I’m not one to pick sides, but let’s take a look at the facts.
-From a linguistic point of view, our Italian ‘dialects’ and the national language are on the same level.
-Most of them come from the mother tongue, Latin.
+Now, let’s examine the facts.
+From a linguistic point of view, our Italian ’dialects’ and the national language are on the same level.
+Most of them descend from the mother tongue, Latin.

-So, why can’t we call them what they are?
+So, they are all languages with a common ancestor (Latin).
+Why can’t we call them what they are?
 Our regional languages.
-They deserve a little respect.

 But now that the concept of regional languages has surfaced, you may be afraid to travel around Italy.
 But don’t worry, Italians know how to speak the “official“ Italian language.
 And they use the regional language as a secret code to communicate with other Italians from the same region.

-And get this, the Italian language as we know it today is based on the literary Florentine used back in the 1300s.
-So, if you want to learn the real deal, you best head to Florence.
+Today’s Italian language has the literary Florentine dialect used in the 1300s as its starting point.
+So, if you want to learn pure Italian, you better head to Florence.

 What are Italian “dialects“?

-But here’s the thing, Italian and regional languages have different sociolinguistic roles.
+As mentioned above, each one of these languages branched out from Latin.
+But, Italian and regional languages have different sociolinguistic roles.
 Italian is the language of communication within the Italian Republic, the Republic of San Marino, and the Helvetic Canton of Ticino.
-It’s like the cool kid at school who everyone wants to hang out with.

 Why was the Italian language chosen above the other “dialects“?